Neokoldstudio/pixel-sorting/README.md

-# **Bleeding Edge** is a generative art piece based on pixel sorting work by Kim Asendorf, a Berlin-based generative artist who is versed in glitch art.
+## **Bleeding Edge** is a generative art piece based on pixel sorting work by Kim Asendorf, a Berlin-based generative artist who is well versed in glitch art.

 This program is made in rust.